umanit/translation-bundle/README.md

 **@SharedAmongstTranslations**

 Using this annotation will make the value of your field identical throughout all translations.
 Also, if you update this field in any translation, all the others will be synchronized.
+If the attribute is a relation to a translatable entity, it will associate the correct translation to each language.

 **Note :** ManyToMany associations are not supported with SharedAmongstTranslations yet.